TheOdinProject/curriculum/html_css/v2/main-course/selectors.md

   /* Our cool CSS */
 }

-/* This rule will only select the div with the classes child group3 */ .group1 + div + div {
+/* This rule will only select the div with the class child group3 */ .group1 + div + div {
   /* More cool CSS */
 }